smbeiragh/sanam/README.md

 We should limit selector nesting by following rules

-1. limit selector nesting to a maximum level .e.g 3 or 4 levels
+1. limit selector nesting to a maximum level .e.g 3 or 4 levels, it's even better avoid them as long as possible
-2. limit selector nesting to pseudo-classes, pseudo-elements, state classes to keep everything about a component/selector in one place
+2. limit selector nesting to pseudo-classes, pseudo-elements, state classes to keep everything about a component/selector in one place.
 3. limit use of selector nesting and descendant selectors to necessary cases

 ## Loops & Branching
-Loops and conditional statement are not for everyday use. theses features are useful in complex codes like libraries and framework. we should limit use of them as much as possible. keep readability and simplicity in mind, Reading 10 selectors is much simpler than reading a loop, but writing a loop to generate 100 selectors is rational, although before doing this we should think why we need 100 selectors may be we're doing something wrong.
+Loops and conditional statement are not for everyday use. theses features are useful in complex codes like libraries and frameworks. we should limit use of them as much as possible. keep readability and simplicity in mind, Reading 10 selectors is much simpler than reading a loop, but writing a loop to generate 100 selectors is rational, although before doing this we should think why we need 100 selectors, may be we're doing something wrong.

 ## Mixins
 Mixins are similar to partials in templating languages.
 Mixins are powerful enough to take care about Mixins abuse.
 Try not to write complex mixins, keep them small and simple. over using mixins can increase stylesheet size because every single call of a mixin is equal to repeat all the mixin code in compiled css.
-Use css classes as reusable units instead of mixins when ever is it possible and reasonable for you, it's not about zero or one, you should keep a balance and choose when use mixins vs classes
+Use css classes as reusable units instead of mixins when ever it is possible and reasonable for you, it's not about zero or one, you should keep a balance and choose when use mixins vs classes